engaging-computing/iSENSE-API/C++/README.md

 ##NOTES:
-For some of these programs, a JSON library called picojson is used to serialize and parse JSON.
+The C++ API wrapper also uses a JSON library called picojson to serialize and parse JSON.

 [The latest PicoJSON can be found here.](https://raw.githubusercontent.com/kazuho/picojson/master/picojson.h)

 It is also included it in the iSENSE API repository as a submodule, so if you git clone the API repository it will automatically git  clone the picojson repository.

 Picojson is contained in one header file called "picojson.h".